 At People > More > Potential matches, suggestions are shown randomly.
 If you skip a potential duplicate, that potential match will be back into rotation.
 Leaving a record and then going back to the potential matches section does not resume with the last match shown.
 Instead, a random match will be displayed.

-If there is a discrepancy between names on suggested merges, you can pick the correct name in the "resolve conflict" menu.
-This menu is only available when a conflict exists.
+If there is a discrepancy between fields on suggested merges, you can pick your preferred option in the "resolve conflict" menu.
+This menu is only available when a conflict exists, and conflicting information is permanently and irrevocably deleted after the conflict is resolved.

 Clicking "skip" on one potential match will skip the remaining suggestions for that profile.